The Horse-Devil and the Witch: Israel

-Professors Yoel Shalom Perez and Judith Rosenhouse report an archival Jewish-Spanish tale from the Israel Folktale Archives (IFA).
+Professors Yoel Shalom Perez and Judith Rosenhouse report an archival Jewish-Spanish tale from the Israel Folktale Archives (IFA), numbered IFA 12744.
 In this tale, titled The Camel Prince, a princess is married to a camel that becomes a man at night and remains an animal during the day.
 One day, the camel prince fights in a war to protect his father-in-law's kingdom and the princess betrays his secret, prompting his disappearance.
 The princess goes on a quest and does find him, but in the land of demons.
 There, the queen of demons takes the princess as a servant and orders her to perform some tasks, including getting a sieve by going to another demon's house.
 The queen of demons weds her own daughter to the camel prince, and forces the princess to dance with candles at the ceremony.
 However, the princess throws the candles at the demon bride and escapes with the camel prince.
 To delay their pursuers, the princess and the camel prince shapeshift into objects: a farmer and a plow, a baker and an oven, and a mosque and a muezzin.